 Students desiring information should contact the department office for referral to one of the faculty advisors:

 Political Scientist • Journalist • Foreign Service Officer • Urban Planner • Para Legal • Labor Relations Specialist • Administrator• Researcher • Lobbyist • Archivist • Probation/Parole Officer • Intelligence Analyst • Teacher • Lawyer • Social Service Worker • Market Research Analyst • Public Survey Worker • Community Organizer • Politician • Legislative Aide • City Manager (Some of these, and other careers, require additional education or experience.
 For more information, see www.careers.csulb.edu.)

 The political science major provides systematic knowledge of the nature and scope of political science.
 In addition, a political science major is preparation for general education, good citizenship and participation in political life.

 The Education Code requires each college graduate to meet (1) a federal government requirement and (2) a California state and local government requirement.
 Both of these requirements can be met by POSC 100 (for lower division students) or POSC 391 (for upper division students).
-If the student has completed the federal government requirement, but not the California state and local government requirement, the student should take POSC 199, 326, or 399.
-Students who have taken American federal, state or local government at another institution should check with a political science advisor before enrolling.
+If the student has completed the federal government requirement, but not the California state and local government requirement, the student should take POSC 199, 326, 399.
+Students who have taken American federal, state or local government at another institution should check with the political science advisor before enrolling.